 The School Year in New Zealand begins in late January.
 There are four terms in an academic year.
 National examinations are held from mid-November to early December.

-International students are accepted in January with a small number enrolling in Term 2 (May) and Term 3 (July).
-Students studying for credits in NCEA Levels 2 and 3 (Year 12 and 13) should attend for the full academic year.
+International students are accepted in January, with a small number enrolling in Term 2 (May) and then a larger group in Term 3 (July)

 When you apply for a place at Wellington Girls’ College we have to consider: